-We have 9,075,000 outstanding warrants to purchase 9,075,000 shares of common stock at an exercise price of \$11.50 per share, which warrants will become exercisable on the later of (i) thirty (30) days following the Closing and (ii) twelve (12) months following the IPO.
+We have 9,075,000 outstanding warrants to purchase 9,075,000 shares of common stock at an exercise price of \$11.50 per share, which warrants will become exercisable thirty (30) days following the Closing.

 To the extent that any shares of common stock are issued upon exercise of any of the warrants to purchase shares of common stock, there will be an increase in the number of shares of common stock eligible for resale in the public market.
 Sales of a substantial number of such shares in the public market could adversely affect the market price of common stock.